-Next the MOD LED ("Module" Status) will then begin to flash red/green indicating that the device is self-testing.
-When all internal tests have passed, the MOD LED will turn solid green.
+Next the MOD LED ("Module" Status) will then begin to flash red/green indicating that the device is selftesting.
+When all internal tests have passed, approximately 20 to 30 seconds depending on device type, the MOD LED will turn solid green.
 If this does not occur, go to the Troubleshooting section.